programminghistorian/jekyll/_posts/2023-11-15-en-call-for-lessons.md

 _Programming Historian_'s English edition is inviting proposals to fill gaps in our lesson directory.
 Please explore [our journal](/en/lessons/) to discover what’s already available, and consider what you might be able to add.

 If the method or approach you’re interested in writing a lesson about is already represented by the [Spanish](/es/lecciones/), [French](/fr/lecons/), or [Portuguese](/pt/licoes/) editions of _Programming Historian_, we welcome proposals to translate those existing, original lessons into English.
+Please review our [Translation Corcordance](/translation-concordance) map to identify options for your translation.
 In this call, **proposals for translations will be prioritised for publication**.

 We’re also keen to extend our offer to learners, and invite proposals which focus on methodological approaches, digital techniques and tools including, but not limited to:
 - Text encoding, Natural Language Processing, especially for multilingual corpora